When did Tapestry open?

 Tapestry will be a public charter school and must comply with all state-mandated testing.
 However, we recognize that all assessment instruments have inherent limitations and that standardized measures alone cannot provide a full picture of a student’s ability, knowledge, or progress.
 Therefore, student learning will be assessed using a range of instruments, such as portfolio pieces, summative assessments, and student-based projects.

 What if my child excels in one area but struggles in another area?

 Each student enrolled will have a personal education plan designed to build on strengths while supporting deficits.
 Through the use of these plans, an RTI framework, enrichment, multi-age classrooms, a positive school culture, and a supportive learning environment, students will have the greatest ability to meet their full potential.

 How will you teach to the individual child?

-Upon enrollment, families will be asked to complete comprehensive intake forms, and an assessment will be done in order to develop a comprehensive learning profile and personal education plan for every student.
+Upon enrollment, families will be asked to complete comprehensive enrollment forms, and an assessment will be done in order to develop a comprehensive learning profile and personal education plan for every student.
 Teachers will be trained in the principles of Universal Design for Learning in order to differentiate instruction and alter educational strategies to support the needs, gifts, and learning styles of the individual child.
-Tapestry will utilize multi-age classrooms and teacher looping to provide for the most flexible learning environment.
+Tapestry may utilize multi-age classrooms and teacher looping to provide for the most flexible learning environment.

-Why would a parent choose to send a typically-developing child to Tapestry?
+Why would a parent choose to send a typically developing child to Tapestry?

-How many students will Tapestry serve?
+How many students does Tapestry serve?

 If I want my child to attend Tapestry, do I also need to enroll him/her through the DeKalb County School Choice Open Enrollment?